ghulamulhassanali/guidance-for-text-generation-using-embeddings-from-enterprise-data-on-aws/README.md

 ## Steps to setup this solution within your AWS Account
 1. Clone this git repo to your computer
-2. Navigate to the root folder: secured-appgenai-sample-cdk
+2. Navigate to the root folder
 3. This project is a Python Project.
 Switch to the Virtual Env using the below
 ```
 $ python3 -m venv .venv